-Many people think that a judge knows all the laws.
-That they’re presented with issues, and like the oracle, pronounce the law, correctly, every time, from on up high.
+Many people have misconceptions about the legal system.
+For example, many people believe that all judges know all the laws.
+That when they’re presented with issues like an oracle, they pronounce the law cleanly, correctly, and accurately every time, from on up high.

 Unfortunately, our society, and the laws that govern us, are too complicated for any one person to know it all.
 Moreover, each situation is different and, therefore, the different laws that govern it can apply differently.
 So often, the end result is not a foregone conclusion and depends on which law (or legal theory) governs.

-Deciding which law controls, is often open to interpretation, and will depend on the theory of the case presented by the lawyers to the fact finder and judge.
+Deciding which law controls, is often open to interpretation, and will depend on the theory of the case See item number 2, in How to Win the Unwinnable Case presented by the lawyers to the fact finder and judge.

 Thus, here’s a more sophisticated understanding of the legal system.
 Ours is an “adversarial” system.
 That means that my job, as counsel for one party, is to teach the judge everything the judge needs to know to make the “right” decision, i.e., to rule in my client’s favor.
 The job of my adversary is to teach the judge everything the judge needs to know to make “his” right decision.
 In such a system, all the judge needs do, is listen carefully to the arguments and factual presentations of both sides, and point to one side or the other and say, “You’re right,” or “you’re right.”